 Why use the Instant Pot to make Chicken Noodle Soup?

-Instant Pot chicken noodle soup is every bit as delicious as the classic stovetop version but takes much less time and effort to pull off!
+Instant Pot chicken noodle soup is every bit as delicious as the classic stovetop chicken noodle soup but takes much less time and effort to pull off!

 How long does it take to cook Chicken Noodle Soup in a pressure cooker?